devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 It is at this time I began a regular discussion on the topic of faith with an old friend.

 He exposed me to some of the problems with my church’s teachings of the “prosperity gospel”.
-And pointed me towards some more of the traditional aspects of theology.
+And pointed me towards reformed aspects of theology.

 What happened here are a couple rationalizations.

-I convinced myself that God is still God, and Jesus is his son.
-The Bible is true.
-But the teachings I followed were wrong.
+The word of God is still true.
+But the teachings presented to me were wrong.
+Because of this, it would lead to sin and other consequences.
+It could even lead one to believe they are saved, when in fact they are not.

 A doubling down on my faith began, and a journey into the young reformed movement started.